VA Loan Articles

 VA Loan Eligibility and Short SalesFor those who have taken out VA mortgage loans in the past, gotten into financial trouble and had to resort to a short sale to avoid foreclosure, it's easy to assume you're locked out of the housing market because of those circumstances.
 But the good news is, that is not true.

-While borrowers are required to wait as long as three years before applying for a new VA home loan, there are lenders-including VALoans.com-willing to work with a buyer after only a two-year wait.
+While borrowers are required to wait as long as three years before applying for a new VA home loan, many lenders are willing to work with a buyer after only a two-year wait.

 This is true if the buyer has a qualifying credit score plus a record of dependable payments during the waiting period, sometimes called a "seasoning period" following the short sale.